 Shrimp saganaki is very easy to make.
-You will need juicy tomatoes (good quality canned are ok too), some fairly large shrimp, chop an onion and a bell pepper and you are almost done!
-Ask your fishmonger to clean and deveined the shrimp and that saves you time also.
+You will need juicy tomatoes (good quality canned are ok too), some fairly large shrimp, chop an onion and bell pepper, and you are almost done!
+Ask your fishmonger to clean and devein the shrimp, and that saves you time also.
 Luscious extra virgin olive oil and a tiny amount of Greek ouzo add warmth and flavor.
 Good Greek feta cheese and fresh herbs help for a strong finish.

 It is a decadent dish that will leave all your guests in awe at your next dinner party.
 Trust me on this.
 Just have lots of fresh, crusty bread around because the sauce is absolutely to die for!

 - This roasted tomato appetizer is my go-to when I have impromptu guests because it is easy, and everyone loves it.